ravencats111/stats220/content/assignments/assignment3.md

 ### Q4: Curiosity \[5 pts\]

-1. Create **a publication-ready plot** that has NOT been seen in Assignment 1 and 2, in the meantime reveals some **new insights** (i.e. interesting and meaningful) about the data.
+1. Create at least **one publication-ready plot** that have NOT been seen in Assignment 1 and 2, in the meantime reveal some **new insights** (i.e. interesting and meaningful) about the data.
 Provide a description of:

     -   what question you had in mind motivated this plot;
     -   what you found interesting from this plot.